Charles John Wentworth Dilke: Oratory School

 In the 1980s Dilke was instrumental to the survival of the London Oratory School, when the Westminster Archdiocese proposed discontinuing the school’s sixth form to be absorbed into a consolidated college with others across the city.
 As chairman of the board of governors, Father Charles lent steadfast support to the "visionary educationalist" headmaster John McIntosh, who thought him "the most supportive chairman of governors in his 30 years as head."
 Dilke protested to Basil Cardinal Hume, Archbishop of Westminster, a Benedictine monk of Ampleforth Abbey, that he would no more accept the closure than would Hume of his own college, and pointing out the diocese did not have jurisdiction over the oratory (a verdict confirmed after a diocesan appeal to Rome).

 Death

 In 2022, Dilke broke a hip after tripping on a Turkish rug during an All Souls' Day celebration.
 He died shortly thereafter.

 Family

 Dilke acceded to the Dilke Baronetcy on the death of his father in 1998, inheriting a title first granted by personal act of Queen Victoria to his great great grandfather Charles Wentworth Dilke, an organizer of the Great Exhibition of 1851.

 Even in Dilke's youth the family retained a connection to its most infamous forbear.
-Virginia Crawford, the MPs wife whose testimony in a divorce case precipitated the second baronet's public disgrace in 1886, became a Catholic under the influence of Henry Edward Cardinal Manning as well as a friend of the family who as "Auntie Nia" dandled the younger Dilke on her knee as a baby.
+Virginia Crawford, the MP's wife whose testimony in a divorce case precipitated the second baronet's public disgrace in 1886, became a Catholic under the influence of Henry Edward Cardinal Manning as well as a friend of the family who as "Auntie Nia" dandled the younger Dilke on her knee as a baby.

 On his death the baronetcy was inherited by his brother Timothy, a retired rheumatologist.